 Reporting and Writing

-All writing—whether a short headline or a long feature—is expected to be tightly focused and to demonstrate both style and substance.
+All writing—whether a short headline or a long feature—is expected to be tightly focused and to demonstrate style and substance.
 Writers are expected to meet the following standards:

 Sources: In general, a story should have at least three people as sources.
-For example, a story on a professor’s research will rely heavily on an interview with the professor, but will be enriched by interviewing other sources too: the editor of a journal in which their research was published, a student who works as their research assistant, the leader of a scholarly organization who can comment on the importance of their work, etc. Most of the time, these sources will not be quoted equally, and some might not be quoted at all.
+For example, a story on a professor’s research will rely heavily on an interview with the professor, but will be enriched by interviewing other sources too: the editor of a journal in which their research was published, a student who works as their research assistant, the leader of a scholarly organization who can comment on the importance of their work.
+Most of the time, these sources will not be quoted equally, and some might not be quoted at all.

 Quotations: Quotations must be accurate accounts of what a person actually said.
 Anything that is not a person’s own words should be offered outside of quotation marks.
 It is acceptable to shorten quotes, editing out extraneous words, as long as the original meaning and context are preserved.
-It is also acceptable to send quotes to sources as a means of fact-checking, or to read quotes back to a source over the phone, but changes should be limited to minor edits that are required for factual accuracy.
+It is also acceptable to send quotes to sources as a means of fact-checking, or to read quotes back to a source over the phone, but changes should be limited to minor edits required for factual accuracy.
 Be especially careful of changes that remove the conversational tone inherent in spoken quotes.

 Voice: The following words characterize our ideal editorial voice: lively, engaging, creative, accessible, immediate, honest, candid, transparent, intelligent, informative, insightful, thought-provoking, friendly and vibrant.